 Internal capital and regulatory capital differ in terms of their definition and the categories of risk covered.
 The former is based on the actual measurement of exposure assumed, while the latter is based on templates specified in regulatory provisions.
-Economic capital is set at a level that will cover adverse events with a certain probability (confidence interval), while regulatory capital is quantified based on a CET1 target ratio higher than that required by the supervisory regulations in force.
+Internal capital is set at a level that will cover adverse events with a certain probability (confidence interval), while regulatory capital is quantified based on a CET1 ratio higher than that required by the supervisory regulations in force.

-The process of capital allocation is based on a "dual track" logic, considering both economic capital, measured through the full evaluation of risks via risk management models, and regulatory capital, quantified applying internal capitalisation targets to regulatory capital requirements.
+The process of capital allocation is based on a "dual track" logic, considering both Internal capital, measured through the full evaluation of risks via risk management models, and regulatory capital, quantified applying internal capitalisation targets to regulatory capital requirements.

 The Group dynamically manages its capital base by monitoring regulatory capital ratios, anticipating the appropriate changes necessary to achieve its defined targets, and optimising the composition of its assets and equity.
 The capital monitoring and planning is performed by the Group in relation to regulatory capital (Common Equity Tier 1, Additional Tier 1 and Tier 2 Capital and Own funds), and in relation to risk-weighted assets (RWAs).
+Planning is also carried out taking into account other dimensions relevant to the Group, such as leverage ratio exposures.